vinceimbat/vinceimbat.com-v1/content/about/index.md

 ## Other Projects

-Aside from my main project, I have also conceived of other project adjacent to my main work, some of which I continue to maintain.
+I have also conceived of other projects adjacent to my main work, some of which I continue to maintain.

 - [Kaliskis na Ulap](https://kaliskisnaulap.com/) - A collection of translations from Henry David Thoreau's journal and other writings.